davwheat-bhasvic/btec-notetaking/Data transmission.md

 - allows for DRM protection such as HDCP
 - lossless
 - has issues over longer distances (e.g. 35m+)
-- supports very high reoslutions (4K at 60 Hz)
+- supports very high resolutions (4K at 60 Hz)

 **DVI**